-A point I have always argued.
-When I was in economics, it was inevitably discussed, and the textbooks said that marketing and advertising “create” demand, thus a consumer then makes a purchase.
-My point of view, which is almost a scientific approach, sees demand in total as something which really does not expand, but only re-allocates itself.
-For instance, if one just finishes eating, there is a very low probability that the fast food commercial will spur a great desire to go buy a burger, or whatever.
-However, that full belly feeling may shift a demand to a bed, sofa, recliner, or exercise equipment purchase.
+This is a point I have always argued.
+When I was in economics, it was inevitably discussed, and the textbooks said that marketing and advertising create demand, thus a consumer then makes a purchase.
+My point of view, which is almost a scientific approach, sees demand in total as something that really does not expand but only re-allocates itself.
+For instance, if one just finishes eating, there is a very low probability that a fast-food commercial will spur a great desire to go buy a burger or whatever.
+However, that full belly feeling may shift demand to a bed, sofa, recliner, or exercise equipment purchase.

 Caveat emptor basically means “let the buyer beware."
 It is the principle that the buyer alone is responsible for checking the quality and suitability of a product or service before any purchase is made.
 This is the basis of a capitalistic economic system.
-It is not the seller’s responsibility to insure the buyer’s need; only the buyer can be responsible for that decision.
+It is not the seller’s responsibility to ensure the buyer’s satisfaction; only the buyer can be responsible for that decision.
 In fact, other than a requirement that the seller cannot misrepresent something about the product or service being sold, the seller has little or no responsibility to the buyer.
-Only through other legal obligations is a seller bound to any responsibilities to the buyer, in its most basic form.
+Only through other legal obligations is a seller bound to any responsibilities regarding the buyer.

 Only through law and court compulsion have any seller’s obligations ever been established towards the buyer.
-For instance, a seller is required to provide a buyer with a defect-free product under product liability law, within certain limitations.
-Until those limitations were established, a seller had no obligation to sell anything beyond an “as is” condition.
+For instance, a seller is required to provide a buyer with a defect-free product under product-liability law, within certain limitations.
+Until those limitations were established, a seller had no obligation to sell anything beyond an “as-is” product.
 Most newly produced products have some sort of limited guaranty on defects as a result of these laws and court rulings.
-In fact, some products can still be sold in an “as is” condition, most commonly pre-owned items, e.g. used cars, etc.
+In fact, some products can still be sold in an “as-is” condition, like most commonly pre-owned items (e.g., used cars, etc.)

-At some point, one supplier realized since they had to make a product free of defects, that if they would market this requirement as some sort of “guarantee” that consumers would purchase their product over another seller’s product.
-This warranty had a side benefit, that it could be used to place limitation on what that liability risk would look like for the seller.
-Since the law required this anyway, there was really no additional risk to use that as a marketing tool and create a side benefit of limitation of liability, thereby differentiating their product from others on the market, a known key to successful marketing.
+At some point, one supplier realized since they had to make a product free of defects.
+If they would market this requirement as some sort of guarantee, then consumers would purchase their product over another seller’s product.
+This warranty had a side benefit in that it could be used to place limitations on what that liability risk would look like for the seller.
+Since the law required this anyway, there was really no additional risk to use that as a marketing tool and creating a side benefit of limited liability, thereby differentiating their product from others on the market—a known key to successful marketing.
 So, the limited warranty was created.